 Lithostratigraphic Unit V (497-779.8 mbsf) is a bioturbated, dark gray, glauconite-bearing silty claystone to clayey siltstone of late to middle Eocene age that has two subdivisions: Subunit VA to 534.9 mbsf and Subunit VB to 780 mbsf (total depth).
-Calcium carbonate content is low (<5 wt% on average) and calcareous microfossils are rare.
-Organic carbon exhibits a steady downward increase from ~0.5 wt% in the upper part of Unit V to <3.5 wt% toward the base.
+Calcium carbonate content is low (<5% on average) and calcareous microfossils are rare.
+Organic carbon exhibits a steady downward increase from ~0.5% in its upper part to <3.5% in its lower part.
 Sedimentation rates are high.
-Palynolomorphs and clay minerals (mainly smectite) both suggest that conditions were warm, and rainforests cloaked the nearby land.
+Palynology and clay minerals (smectite) both suggest that conditions were warm, and rainforests cloaked the nearby land.
 Dinocysts are present in massive concentrations.

 Subunit VA is late Eocene in age.
-It consists of clayey quartzose siltstone with glauconite-rich intervals and some carbonate.
-Subunit VB is an upper middle Eocene silty claystone.
-Some horizons contain abundant small (1 mm diameter) white siliceous tubes.
+It consists of clayey quartzose siltstone with glauconiterich intervals and some carbonate.
+Subunit VB is of late middle Eocene age and consists of silty claystone.
+Some levels contain abundant small (1 mm diameter) white siliceous tubes.
 There are occasional occurrences of volcanic glass, solitary corals, bivalves, and pyrite nodules.
 There are also some decimeter-thick beds of grayish or brownish limestone in the lower part.

-From a generalized biostratigraphic perspective, calcareous nannofossils at Site 1170 are abundant except in the lowermost Oligocene and the Eocene.
-Planktonic foraminifers and diatoms are abundant down to the middle Miocene but generally decline in older sediments.
-Benthic foraminifers are present, except in the upper Eocene, and suggest that water depths were 50-100 m during the middle and late Eocene and deepened rapidly during the early Oligocene.
-Dinoflagellate cysts are common down to the upper Pliocene, are abundant in the lowermost Oligocene and upper Eocene strata, and reach massive concentrations in the Eocene.
-In the middle Eocene, dinoflagellate cysts, diatoms, and nannoplankton show intriguing cycles thought to be related to variations in nutrient levels (degree of eutrophication), perhaps related to fluctuations in sea level and/or ventilation.
+Calcareous nannofossils are abundant except in the earliest Oligocene and the Eocene.
+Planktonic foraminifers and diatoms are abundant down to the middle Miocene, but generally decline below in older sediments.
+Benthic foraminifers are present, except in the late Eocene, and suggest that water depths were 50-100 m during the middle and late Eocene, and deepened rapidly during the early Oligocene.
+Dinoflagellate cysts are common down to the late Pliocene, are abundant in earliest Oligocene and late Eocene, and reach massive concentrations in the Eocene.
+During the middle Eocene, dinoflagellate cysts, diatoms, and nannoplankton show intriguing cycles, thought to be related to differing levels of nutrients (degree of eutrophication), perhaps related to fluctuations in sea level and/or ventilation.
 Calcareous nannofossils suggest the possibility of two long hiatuses, one in Unit IV (Eocene/Oligocene boundary) and the other in Subunit VB (middle/late Eocene boundary).
-However, the existence of such hiatuses is refuted by sedimentologic, and paleontologic (palynomorphs + diatoms) information.
+However, the existence of such hiatuses is refuted by sedimentologic, diatom, and palynologic information.

 Sedimentation rates determined from the fossil record were rapid (10 cm/k.y.) during the early rifting phase of the middle Eocene, followed by slow sedimentation and condensed sequences during the late Eocene, slow sedimentation during the early Oligocene (1 cm/k.y.), moderate sedimentation for a brief period during the late early Oligocene (5 cm/k.y.), slow sedimentation from the mid-Oligocene to the early middle Miocene (1 cm/k.y.), rapid sedimentation during the late middle Miocene (4 cm/k.y.), and slow sedimentation to the present day (2 cm/k.y.).
-Intervals of minimal sedimentation or erosion mark the late Oligocene and late Miocene sequences.
+There were periods of minimal sedimentation or erosion affecting the late Oligocene and late Miocene sequences.

 The geochemistry data show a very sharp change at the base of the carbonates at the Eocene/Oligocene boundary.
 This sharp change is associated with a diffusion barrier for pore waters and dissolved gases (e.g., methane is abundant below the barrier but absent above).
-Organic carbon below the barrier averages 0.5 wt% and is dominantly marine in origin.
-However organic carbon peaks up to 2 wt% in the lower part of the Eocene and appears to have been caused by increased nonmarine input.
+Organic carbon below the barrier averages 0.5% and is dominantly marine in origin.
+However organic carbon peaks up to 2% in the lower part of the Eocene and appears to have been caused by increased nonmarine input.
 A variety of evidence suggests that, despite an only slightly higher than normal present-day thermal gradient, the organic matter is nearing thermal maturity.
-Gases deep in the hole may have been produced thermogenically, and bitumen traces appear to be present.
-As at

-Site 1168, pore waters become fresher with depth.
-Determination of the source of the fresher (low Cl-) waters awaits further work.
+Gases low in the hole are approaching the thermogenic range, and bitumen traces appear to be present.
+Similar to Site 1168, pore waters become fresher with depth.
+Determination of the source of the fresher (low $CI^{-}$ ) waters awaits further work.